robruenes/mlearned/README.md

 $ pyenv local 3.12.0
 ```

-You'll also need to install playwright.
+You'll also need to install a few dependencies.
 Do this _after_ you've created your environment.

 ```
+$ pip3 install pandas
+$ pip3 install lxml
 $ pip3 install playwright
 $ playright install
 ```